KEY STAGE 3

 PASTORAL GROUPS

-Our Pastoral Groups are organised through our Boxall assessments.
+Our Pastoral Groups are organised through a range of processes including Thrive needs.
 These assessments highlight social and emotional development needs and allow us to group students with similar needs so that these can be addressed across the curriculum.

 CORE LEARNING GROUPS

-Core Learning Groups are the English and Maths Groups for Key Stage 3.
+Core Learning Groups are the Communication, Literacy and Language (CLL) and Maths Groups for Key Stage 3.
 It is vital for progression that students are in a group that is delivering teaching and learning at the right stage for the students.
 These groups will change each term as we undertake further assessments and adjust the groups based on the current needs of the students.

-We take a positive stance towards behaviour and reward positive interactions, choices and engagement in learning rather that sanctions.
+We take a positive stance towards the attitude of our students in school and reward positive interactions, choices and engagement in learning rather that sanctions.
 We work on a token system across the department with a focus on money.
 Each class has a variant on this theme and is right for the students in those classes.
 Students earn money for achieving the 4 expectations on our shield (please see below).
-At the end of the week, the money is totalled and they can spend their money at the Key Stage 3 shop.
+At the end of the week, the money is added up and they can spend their money at the Key Stage 3 Shop.

 HOME/SCHOOL BOOKS